 A great suggestion for a long day trip to some of the most interesting places in Peloponnese!
-This long day tour will take you to Ancient Corinth (famous not only as a place of great archaeological interest but as an important landmark in the history of Christianity as well as St.Paul lived and preached in Ancient Corinth) and to Olympia the birth place of the Olympic Games.
+This long day tour will take you to the Corinth Canal, (famous not only as a place of archaeological interest but as a famous landmark in Greece) and to Olympia the birth place of the Olympic Games.

 Itinerary